yihozhang/yihozhang/README.md

 I'm currently a BS/MS at the University of Washington, Seattle.
 I have a vision of new programming tools that apply a mixture of modern techniques from metaprogramming, superoptimization, program synthesis, type systems, and more.
 Some of my past (and current) projects explore various areas like staging, equality saturation, programming-by-example, solver-aided programming, and some type theories.

-**I'm looking for PhD positions starting at Fall 2022.
-Please get in touch if you are interested!!**

 <!--
 - Language keywords: Scala, Julia, OCaml, Haskell, Rust, Coq, Java, C.
 - Previous projects